Olivier-Boudeville/Ceylan-Mobile/doc/mobile.rst

 A tests with Gammu will tell them apart.

-First, that tool shall be installed.
+So, first, that tool shall be installed.

 One's distribution should provide it, as it is fairly standard::